Skip to content

 Install Klipper

-Klipper is "a 3D-printer firmware", but it is actually several programs.
+Klipper is "a 3D-printer firmware", but it is actually a stack of several programs; from actual microcontroller code to a web frontend.

 These programs are: